How To Get Started

 Visit our Physician Quality Reporting System FAQ page and enter keywords in the search box to find answers on "How do I get started" or any other area of the program you may have questions about.

-To view all of the 2013 PQRS Program Requirements, review the 2013 Medicare PFS Final Rule.
+To view all of the 2014 PQRS Program Requirements, review the 2014 Medicare Physician Fee Schedule Final Rule.

 Stay informed about the latest PQRS news by subscribing to the PQRS Listserv.